Aeroeon/TicketUniverse/README.txt

-Use "make test" to run all tests
+Use make in TicketUniverse folder to make backend
+User make in TicketUniverse/TicketWorld to make frontend sh weekly.sh to run weekly script
+Tested on Mac

 Group members:
 Brandon Campbell